Tetraopes tetrophthalmus: Host plants

 The milkweed beetle, an herbivore, is given this name because it is host-specific to common milkweed (Asclepias syriaca).
 It has been reported on horsetail milkweed (Asclepias verticillata) in a disturbed site in Illinois.

 Toxicity

 Adults feed on the foliage and flowers of the plant, and the larvae feed on the roots.
 Therefore, much like the monarch butterfly, it is thought that the beetles derive some protection from predators by incorporating toxins from the plant into their bodies, thereby becoming distasteful.
+The red and black coloring are aposematic, advertising the beetles' inedibility.

 Behavior

 These beetles feed by opening veins in the milkweed plant, decreasing the beetles' exposure to latex-like sap.